awaizman1/python_zth/overview/p09_string/README.md

 >>> print("this is a very long line so i split it to two: "
 >>> 	"first part and "
 >>> 	"second part")
-'this is a very long line so i split it to two: first part and second '
+'this is a very long line so i split it to two: first part and second part'

 # multiline str
 "this is a\n multiline str"